paulopreto/paulopreto/README.md

 - I also have experience working with Linux systems, particularly in the context of scientific computing and data analysis.

-# 🔭 My GitHub Projects
+# 🧑🏽‍🔬 My GitHub Projects
 - In my GitHub account, you will find some of the projects that I have worked on, both individually and as part of a team.
 Here are some of the highlights:

 * Project A: A software tool for analyzing running gait using motion capture data.
-Built using Python, Matlab, and specialized biomechanics software.
+Built using Python, Matlab/GNU-Octave, and specialized biomechanics software.

 * Project B: A machine learning-based approach for predicting injury risk in professional athletes.
 Built using Python and various machine learning libraries.